 This standard allows one's complement, two's complement, or sign-magnitude number representations and arithmetic.
-Arithmetic zero is represented as the value of a single cell with all bits clear.
+This standard requires two's complement number representation and arithmetic.
+Arithmetic x:2-complement zero is represented as the value of a single cell with all bits clear.